starfrost013/Lightning/README.md

 * Please use either DDMS (for DataModel-related content ONLY) or XML serialisation for any and all code that deals with XML.

-* .NET Core 3.1 and .NET 5.0 are the only required frameworks/
+* .NET Core 3.1 (soon to be .NET 5.0) are the only required frameworks.

 * ALL platform specific code MUST be wrapped in platform specific IFDEFS!